Vietnam.vn - Nền tảng quảng bá Việt Nam

 This moment marks the end of a long race to bring mobile connectivity to the masses.

-AT&T had spent years investing heavily in cellular phones, an initiative it saw as the natural next step in the evolution of the telephone system.
-AT&T even approached the Federal Communications Commission (FCC) for exclusive spectrum rights in an effort to monopolize the cellular market—a move the FCC welcomed because it simplified its licensing process.
+For years, AT&T had been investing heavily in cellular phones, an initiative it saw as the natural next step in the evolution of the telephone system.
+AT&T even approached the Federal Communications Commission (FCC) for exclusive spectrum rights in an effort to monopolize the cellular market – a move the FCC welcomed because it simplified its licensing process.

-In this race, Mr. Cooper’s division at Motorola also quickly launched counterattacks.
-They argued to the FCC that AT&T’s monopoly on spectrum was a threat to the market.
-At the same time, Mr. Cooper took on an ambitious project: to develop a personal communications device that wouldn’t truly confine you to a car, home, or office.
+In this race, Mr. Cooper's division at Motorola also quickly launched counterattacks.
+They argued before the FCC that AT&T's monopoly on spectrum was a threat to the market.
+At the same time, Mr. Cooper took on an ambitious project: to develop a truly personal communications device that wouldn't confine you to a car, a home, or an office.

 In Cooper's words, "the time was ripe for personal communications."
 This vision finally became a reality as he drove through traffic on Sixth Avenue on April 3, 1973.
-It was also the day AT&T lost and Motorola rose to the top of the telecommunications industry.
+It was also the day AT&T lost the battle and Motorola emerged as the leader in the telecommunications industry.

-The global telecommunications industry has changed dramatically since Martin Cooper, thanks to his tireless efforts.
-Few inventors have impacted human communication to the same degree as Cooper.
-And certainly none have done so with the bold style of Martin Cooper’s legendary first mobile phone call.
+The global telecommunications industry has changed a lot since Martin Cooper, thanks to his tireless efforts.
+Few inventors have impacted human communication to the same extent as Cooper.
+And certainly none have done it with the bold style of Martin Cooper’s legendary first mobile phone call.

 Kong Anh